just-oblivious/JiJJY/README.md

 ![Seiko DL305K syncing to JiJJY](img/JiJJY_Seiko_DL305K.gif)

-*Seiko clocks display a little W or E symbol to show which of the two JJY frequencies is received: West (60 kHz) or East (40 kHz).*
+*Seiko clocks display a little W or E symbol to indicate which of the two JJY frequencies it's tuned in to, West (60 kHz) or East (40 kHz).*

 ## Antenna wiring